One-loop matching for the twist-3 parton distribution $g_T (x)$: Matching Kernel

 Repeating the above steps for the other diagrams, we arrive at

 in the $\msbar$ scheme.

 Finally, combining expressions~(\ref{eq:LC_gT_mg_total}) and~(\ref{eq:quasi_gT_mg_total}) as per Eq.~(\ref{Gamma_Pi}), we obtain the matching coefficient

 Note that in Eq.~(\ref{e:MSbar_gT_mg_matching}) we have transformed variables $x\rightarrow\xi$ in order to keep $x$ as the variable representing the momentum fraction of the parent hadron carried by the quark, that is $p^3 = x P^3$.
 We re-emphasize that the IR singularities of the light-cone PDF (see Eq.~(\ref{eq:LC_gT_mg_total})) and the quasi-PDF (see Eq.~(\ref{eq:quasi_gT_mg_total})) are the same.
 As pointed out before, this is a requirement and the foundation for building up any matching equation.
-Moreover, despite the fact that the individual diagrams give (very) different finite contributions for nonzero gluon and quark mass (see, for example, Eqs.~(\ref{e:gT_1a_mg_quasi}) and~(\ref{e:gT_1a_mq_quasi})), the matching coefficient at one-loop order is the same for both cases.
-Note that for the gluon mass case, if one chooses DR for the IR region of the $k_{\perp}$ integral in Eq.~(\ref{e:Dirac_delta}), then $C_{ \msbar} \big |_{m_{g}} = C_{ \msbar} \big |_{\epsilon_{\IR}}$ (see Eq.~(\ref{e:MSbar_gT_DR_matching}) below).

-When DR is used throughout for the IR divergences, the matching changes because of the absence of the aforementioned $\delta(x)$ term in $g_T$.
-Specifically, the resulting matching coefficient in this case reads

-It is interesting that in DR all the terms in the matching coefficient remain the same compared to the case with nonzero parton masses, with the exception of the $\delta(x)$ term in Eq.~(\ref{e:MSbar_gT_mg_matching}).
-There is also a change in the finite factor in the coefficient of $\delta (1-\xi)$, which is due to the absence of Dirac delta-function in the light-cone result.
-The fact that the matching coefficient depends on the IR regulator is observed here for the first time at twist-3.
+Furthermore, we find the same matching coefficient for all three IR regulators.
+This applies, in particular, also to the zero-mode contribution, regardless of how we regulate the IR region of the $k_{\perp}$ integral of the expression in Eq.~(\ref{e:Dirac_delta}).

 The problem with the $\msbar$ renormalized matching coefficient is that the convolution integral relating the light-cone PDF to the quasi-PDF is UV divergent.
 These divergences originate from the integrals of the real corrections.
 To illustrate this point, we use DR, restrict ourselves to the $\xi > 1$ region, and then generalize the underlined technique for the other regions.
 Furthermore, we employ a $\varepsilon$ regularization for the additional divergence at $\xi =1$.
 Applying these techniques, we arrive at